UK economy exceeds fourth-quarter forecasts as economists warn of slowdown

 The UK economy is still struggling to bounce back to levels seen in the final quarter of 2016 when GDP rose by 0.6%.

-Sterling rose sharply against the dollar following the news, flirting with $1.43, up 1% on the day.
-Against the euro, the pound was up 0.4% to 1.14 euros.
+“The economy is about a percentage point less in size than we expected before the vote at this point in time – by the end of the year, probably two percentage points,” he told BBC Radio 4’s Today programme.

-Manufacturing growth contributed to a 0.6% rise for production industries over the quarter, but that was partly offset by a “significant” fall in oil and gas extraction following the temporary shuttering of the North Sea Forties pipeline over the bulk of December.
+However, he said the impact was likely to be “short term” and there was the prospect of a “conscious recoupling” with the international economy in the year ahead.

-It came after a routine inspection found a hairline crack in the pipe just south of Aberdeen, prompting emergency repairs that stopped the flow of of oil and gas from platforms feeding into the system.
+Over the fourth quarter, strong manufacturing activity helped fuel a 0.6% rise in production industries, but the ONS said that was partially offset by a “significant” fall in oil and gas extraction following the temporary shuttering of the North Sea Forties pipeline over the bulk of December.

-Construction, meanwhile, contracted for the third straight quarter – this time by 1%, while agriculture contracted 0.4%.
+Construction fell 1%, marking its third quarterly decline, while agriculture contracted 0.4%.

 Comments